 We also ensure our designs use materials that provide high-quality, reliable products which offer you exceptional value.
 For example, we only ever use full lengths of timber, we never use finger jointed timber (glued together offcuts), to ensure the products are strong.
 We also pressure treat timber in many of our products to ensure they are durable.

 We have maintained a constant presence in our market and have acted upon the feedback of our customers over the years.
 During the design process we never forget about including features you want to help create the garden environment you've always desired.
 Most of our log cabins allow you to choose different glazing and insulation options.
 Whilst many of our products are available with a range of extras, so you have the flexibility to create your ideal level of garden luxury and comfort.

 Prototyping and rigorous testing

-To ensure that you don't end up the guinea pig, we build a prototype of all our products to make sure they'll withstand practical use.
-These prototypes are then put through rigorous testing to ensure that the products we supply are safe and fit for purpose.
-The prototype phase can be time consuming, and sometimes result in us going back to the drawing board, but we feel the results prove its worth.
+To ensure that you don't end up the guinea pig, we build prototypes of all our products and test them to make sure they'll withstand practical use.
+This process can be time-consuming, and sometimes results in us going back to the drawing board, but we feel the results prove its worth.

 If you would like to have a look at our product prototype gallery, click here.